norsk-gjeldsinformasjon/api-docs/docs/howto/lookup-consent.md

 ## Prerequisites

 You know [how to authorize](../howto/consent_authorize.md) and retrieve access tokens.
-You have collected consent from a individual.
+You have collected consent from an individual.

 ## 1. Retrieve access-token